-Just like other loans, a line of credit will often charge an establishment fee and a monthly service fee, so you may want to do your research on all the costs before choosing a loan to suit you.
+Just like other loans, a line of credit will often charge a lending establishment fee and a monthly loan account fee, so you may want to do your research on all the costs before choosing a loan to suit you.

 If you’d like to learn more, read 5 things to consider when choosing between a line of credit and a personal loan.